COVID-19 SAFETY REQUIREMENTS FOR VOLUNTEERS & COMMUNITY PARTNERS

 - I have not been diagnosed with COVID-19 and not yet cleared as non-contiguous by state or local public health authorities;

-- I am following recommended guidelines as much as possible – practicing social distancing by participating in group activities fewer than 10 people, trying to maintain a distance of six feet from others, and otherwise limiting my potential exposure to coronavirus.
+- I am following recommended guidelines as much as possible to limit my potential exposure to coronavirus.

 - Common questions related to the Outbreak of Coronavirus Disease 2019 (COVID-19)